 The National Board of Boiler and Pressure Vessel Inspectors was created in the early 20th century to help create a standardized set of guidelines for the operation and safety of boilers and other pressure vessels.

-National Board guidelines state that the boiler nameplate must be kept original.
-If the plate needs to be replaced, there is protocol to follow.
+National Board guidelines state that boiler nameplates must be kept original.
+If a plate needs to be replaced, there is protocol to follow.
 This includes prominently distinguishing “replacement” on the new nameplate, as well as filling out the proper paperwork (form NB-136).
+In addition, if the vessel is registered with the National Board, the number must be included on the nameplate.

-What Information is Included?
+What Information is Included on Boiler Nameplates?

 While the specific information on the plate may vary by industry or organization, there are some items found on most plates.